xaxys/bubbler-vscode/README.md

     code .

 In VSCode, open a file (e.g., a Java source file).
 In the lower right corner, there is a type.
-Change the type of the file to "any".
+Change the type of the file to "Bubbler".
 It takes a little while, but it should colorize the source file.

 ## Implementation